OleBialas/psychopy_workshop/day1/III_psychopy.md

 Thus, 1 frame lasts for 0.016597850000835024 s
 ```

-The fact that the screen refreshes at fixed intervals may seem obvious, but it's consequence is that images can only be displayed for a multiple of the frame rate.
+The fact that the screen refreshes at fixed intervals may seem obvious, but its consequence is that images can only be displayed for a multiple of the frame rate.
-For example, displaying a stimulus for 220 ms is impossible if the screens frame rate is 60 Hz - the actual image will be displayed some fraction of a frame to long or too short.
+For example, displaying a stimulus for 220 ms is impossible if the screen's frame rate is 60 Hz - the actual image will be displayed some fraction of a frame to long or too short.
 Fortunately though, 3 frames at a 60 Hz frame rate will last exactly 50 ms, so all multiples of 50 ms are OK.

 Another fact that may seem trivial is that computers need time to perform operations.